library(tidyverse)

 p + geom_point() + scale_x_log10(labels = dollar) + geom_smooth()

-(note: you’ll need to install the package by the same name if you have not already).
-Label the axes and the header with clear, easy to understand language.
-In a few sentences, describe what you’ve visualized and why.
+Label the axes and the legend with clear, easy to understand language.
+Below your plot, write a few sentences to describe what you’ve visualized and interpret the visualization.